rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 As `RxState` is empty and thus lazy on initialization, we can decide which and if we put values to state initially.
 We can initialize the state imperatively over `set` or over a observable and the `connect()` method.

-Here we use `set`.
-As initial value we pass the already existing `initComponentState` object.
+We will use `set` as we already have initial values as `initComponentState` object.

 ```typescript
  constructor(...) {